 So, does the whole question of “Is Ibotta legit?” sound crazy yet?
 It should.
 Ibotta is 100% a legitimate, real company (and, the best part is, you can get a $20 sign up bonus if you sign up with us now).

 How Does Ibotta Work?

-You download it from the app store or their site, create your account–which asks for your name, date of birth, mailing address, and other information like gender–than you can claim your $10 sign up bonus.
+Ibotta is very easy to use.
+You download it from the app store or their site, create your account–which asks for your name, date of birth, mailing address, and gender (optional)–you can claim your $20 sign up bonus.

 - Check for offers before you shop.

 - Take pictures of your receipt or link your loyalty card to the Ibotta app.

 - Then cash out via PayPal or Venmo.

 That, or in the form of your favorite gift cards from stores like Walmart, Target or your other favorite grocery stores.
 Our recommendation is to map out all of your shopping as far in advance as possible–see our Ibotta Cheats section below–that way you can maximize your savings and discounts.
 Plus, Ibotta works at hundreds of retailers, both offline and online.

 Unlike with clipping coupons or even other cashback apps, you can let your shopping needs guide you, versus being restricted with buying the few items that have coupons.

 Here’s how to use the Ibotta app and what to expect as you go through the sign-up process.